contmp/zweifach/README.rst

     default: []

-    A list of checks which determines, if a user needs 2FA to use its account.
+    A list of checks which determine, if a user needs 2FA to use its account.

     examaple: